ethanniser/next-typesafe-url/docs/app.md

 ### Intercepted Routes

-Like parallel routes, **`page.tsx` in any intercepted routes should import from the `routeType.tsx from the directory of the route being intercepted**
+Like parallel routes, **`page.tsx` in any intercepted routes should import from the `routeType.ts` from the directory of the route being intercepted**

 This way, whether that route is accessed directly or intercepted, the same validation is used.